1. Claim Tax back

 PEPs were introduced in 1986 and were replaced by ISAs in 1999.
 Several individuals who have used their allowance each year since inception have managed to accumulate over £1m in this tax free environment, the so called ‘ISA millionaires’.
 This highlights the importance of religiously using up your allowance to benefit from years of tax free compounded returns, assuming sound investment choices are made of course.

-The allowance for 2012/2013 is £11,280, of which up to half can be used to hold cash deposits.
+The allowance for 2016/2017 is £15,240 – and it is up to you how much of this to allocate to investments and how much to hold in cash.
 The balance can be used to invest for the longer term in ‘real assets’ such as stocks and shares:

 4. Simple Tax Planning